W-yk/2048-api/README.md

 # reinforcement learning

-RL algorithms code are under RL folder, it works but will take too much time training.
+RL algorithms code are under RL folder.
+Each code can be run independently.